cedsvrn/Q-A-data-science/README.md

-# Q-A-data-science
+# Q&A
-Q&amp;A questions about data science.
+Q&A questions about data science.